surma/surma.dev/content/things/portrait-mode.md

 </figure>

-This leads us to two conclusions: The focal length is directly related to the angle of view.
+This leads us to the following conclusion: The focal length is directly related to the angle of view.
 A longer focal length has a smaller angle of view, effectively creating a zoomed-in picture.
 Similarly, the same lens on a larger sensor will yield a larger angle of view.
 More specifically, the relationship between sensor size, focal length and angle of view can be described as follows:

 <figure>